What Toxins Are Released After Massage - Kaizen Health Group

 It is important to note that not all massage techniques release toxins, and some may even cause the release of harmful toxins.
 It is essential to choose a licensed massage therapist who is knowledgeable about the different massage techniques and their effects on the body.

-What Toxins Are Released After Massage?
+What Toxins are Released During Massage?

 During a massage, toxins accumulated in our bodies are released and flushed out, leaving us feeling revitalized and refreshed.
 Here are some of the primary toxins that are commonly released during and after a massage:

-1. Lactic Acid:
+- Lactic Acid:

 Lactic acid is a metabolic byproduct that accumulates in muscles during intense physical activity or stress.
 It can lead to muscle soreness and fatigue.
-When you receive a massage, the pressure applied to your muscles helps disperse and eliminate lactic acid, reducing post-exercise soreness.
+When you receive a massage, the pressure applied to your muscles helps disperse and eliminate lactic acid, reducing post-exercise soreness. - Cortisol:

 Cortisol, the stress hormone, is essential for our body’s fight-or-flight response.
 However, chronically high cortisol levels, such as increased anxiety and impaired immune function, can adversely affect our health.
-Massage therapy has been shown to reduce cortisol levels, promoting relaxation and stress relief.
+Massage therapy has been shown to reduce cortisol levels, promoting relaxation and stress relief. - Histamines:

 Histamines are chemicals our immune system releases in response to allergens or irritants.
 They play a crucial role in triggering inflammatory responses.
-Massage can help reduce histamine levels, alleviating allergy symptoms and inflammation.
+Massage can help reduce histamine levels, alleviating allergy symptoms and inflammation. - Endorphins:

 Endorphins are natural painkillers and mood enhancers produced by our bodies.
-Massages stimulate the release of endorphins, helping to alleviate pain and elevate mood.
+Massages stimulate the release of endorphins, helping to alleviate pain and elevate mood. - Toxins Stored in Fat Cells:

 Toxins, such as environmental pollutants, can accumulate in our fat cells.
 Massage therapy can promote the breakdown of fat cells, releasing these toxins into the bloodstream for elimination.